 It also means that you are able to adapt and customise your container without having to worry about the CSC status, and can create the ideal space for your needs at lower cost.
 You will also have greater flexibility in terms of size of container and their function, for instance adding and adapting windows and doors, adding anti-condensation accessories and repainting as well as re-sizing the box.

 If you have a container that conforms to ISO standards, you will be able to use it for storage stationery on dry land, on trucks and trains.

 To summarise, when you are choosing the right container for you, it is important to be clear on its intended use.
-If you are looking to buy a container so that you can ship cargo around the world, you must make sure that it has a CSC plate and conforms to the regulations of the ISO.
+If you are looking to hire or buy a container so that you can ship cargo around the world, you must make sure that it has a CSC plate and conforms to the regulations of the ISO.
 However, if you are looking at using for stationary storage or customising it for your own personal needs, you needn’t spend so much money on a compliant container.
 For industrial applications such as lithium-ion battery storage or boiler room housings, you will likely have a range of additional regulations to comply with.

 Great communication from Claire, Great service, delivered on time would definitely recommend S Jones Containers, thanks to all staff involved.